Catherine McCord Is Making the Kitchen a Family Destination

 Busy parents around the world can now rejoice.
 Weelicious (www.weelicious.com), the brainchild of actress, model and mom Catherine McCord, provides a solution to parents’ hectic lives by showing them how to cook recipes that are kid-friendly, quick and nutritious.
 Since Weelicious launched in October 2007, Catherine has been offering innovative ideas and instructions for delicious meals that are “easy, fresh, and fun.”
 Bolstered by a culinary background and a passion for food, Catherine makes cooking accessible using few, but fresh ingredients.
 Recipes appeal to a range of ages – from infants starting on solid foods to school-age kids and adults.
 “As a parent, you don’t have to be a short-order cook preparing four different meals for four different family members,” she says.

 Taking her inner ‘mom-ologue’ from the web to the page, Catherine published her first book, Weelicious: One Family.
 One Meal., in 2012.
 Starting out as an inspirational feeding guide, Catherine cleverly weaves together first-hand experiences with factual evidence, then naturally progresses into 140 of her own can-do recipes.
-Weelicious: One Family.
-One Meal. not only offers realistic solutions to the daily challenge of feeding children, but also offers ways to inspire kids to be great eaters.
+The book not only offers realistic solutions to the daily challenge of feeding children, but also offers ways to inspire kids to be great eaters.
+Her second book, Weelicious Lunches: Think Outside the Lunchbox published September 3rd, 2013 and continues to inspire at-home cooks.
+With more than 160 recipes for extraordinary meals, Catherine acknowledges the redundant nature of creating lunches for children and provides a variety of realistic solutions to help think outside the box, and beyond the standard PB&J.

 Through Weelicious and her growing international audience on Facebook and Twitter, Catherine is sharing what she’s learned through extensive research and experimentation in her own family kitchen.
 With a new recipe or tip debuting daily and how-to cooking videos posted every Tuesday, Weelicious is a wealth of information for parents, and a visual delight for foodies of any age.